kurtshuler/proxmox-ubuntu-server/3 - Ubuntu VM Installation within Proxmox.md

 The task viewer will open with the download status.
 Drink some coffee while it downloads!

-# Cloud-Init Server install using TTeck script
+# Cloud-Init Server install using Tteck script

 >**NOTE** I do NOT prefer this way because, for iGPU passthrough, the required files in `linux-generic` are not part of the Ubuntu Cloud-Init distribution used by the Tteck Ubuntu installation script.
 That means we have to remember to load them using `sudo apt install sudo linux-generic` after starting the VM for the first time.